Warwlock/blender-nodes-subgraph/ReadMe.md

 ## Installation

 In order to install this package, git must be installed on your computer.
 So you can import packages via git in Unity.
 To install this package, go to `Package Manager` in Unity.
-Then use `Add package from git URL..." under `+` icon.
+Then use `Add package from git URL...` under `+` icon.
 Paste this:
 `https://github.com/Warwlock/blender-nodes-subgraph.git`

 ## Import Blender Add-On